 In the second step, intermediate goods producing firms determine their price.
 In each time period a firm can re-optimize its price with probability $1 - \xi < 1$.
 We define \tilde{P}t as the price optimally chosen at time t by firms that re-optimize their price.
-Those firms that cannot re-optimize adjust where γ represents the degree of indexation.
-Using this expression we define $P{t,t+\tau}$ (which does not depend on the index j) as the level at time $t + \tau$ of a price that was last re-optimized at time t:
+Those firms that cannot re-optimize adjust their price by the inflation rate from the previous period: